grafana/loki/docs/sources/shared/configuration.md

 # CLI flag: -validation.discover-log-levels
 [discover_log_levels: <boolean> | default = true]

-# When true, the ingester takes into account only the streams that belongs to
+# When true an ingester takes into account only the streams that it owns
-# this instance according to the ring while applying the stream limit.
+# according to the ring while applying the stream limit.
 # CLI flag: -ingester.use-owned-stream-count
 [use_owned_stream_count: <boolean> | default = false]